kartik01112004/kartik01112004/README.md

 # WELCOME!

 ### Hi there 👋 I am Kartik Goel
 I'm a 2nd year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
+I am learning blockchain technology to convert web2 into web3 dapps.

-Core team member at [Developer-Student-Clubs-MMDU](https://github.com/Developer-Student-Clubs-MMDU)
+All i want is to eventualy make something that is groundbreaking for our civilization

 <!-- # About Me!